Formula Bar

 excel formula bar guide

-You can expand the Formula Bar in both directions (vertical, horizontal) if more space is necessary.
+You can expand the Formula Bar in both directions (vertical and horizontal) if more space is necessary.

-If you want to increase the size of the Formula bar horizontally, locate the divider.
+If you want to increase the size of the bar horizontally, locate the divider.
 The divider split the Name box and the Formula bar into two variable-size sections.
-Adjust the bar size when your cursor turns into a double arrow by holding down the left mouse button.
+Adjust the bar size when your cursor turns into a double arrow by pressing the left mouse button.

 When you have reached the given size, release the mouse button.